Snap and Jump: How Elastic Shells Pop Out

+{ We have investigated the jumping dynamics of spherical shells (poppers) on a rigid substrate by combining experiments, simulation, and theory.
+Our predictive framework is based on the contact mechanics of shells with geometrically nonlinear deformation, allowing us to estimate their jumping performance without adjustable parameters.
+We have revealed that the transition of the contact geometry plays a critical role in the jumping dynamics.
+Our findings here would facilitate future studies for the dynamical performance of soft robots utilizing large deformation of slender structures with different geometry or energy inputs.}

+{ Our study would be applied to designing novel soft robots with predictive performance.
+The building blocks of some climbing, hopping, or planetary robots, useful for working in unknown environments, consist of flexible components that undergo large deformation utilizing the stored elastic energy.
+Unraveling its mechanism is crucial both in predicting and optimizing the soft robots themselves.
+For example, the catapult of elastic shell investigated in this paper can be regarded as a geometric counterpart of latch-mediated spring actuation (LaMSA), where extremely fast motions and power amplification are realized in springy materials~\cite{Wang2023, Patek2023}.
+Our approach could be useful in predicting the performance of LaMSA-like structures leveraging flexible materials. }

+There are several unsolved questions toward more predictive modeling of the jumping phenomena.
+We have analyzed the characteristic quantities (\textit{e.g.,} $r^*$) using the dimensionless prefactors with the upper and lower bounds.
+Their precise number would be computed once the dynamics and friction are considered in the previous analytical model~\cite{Audoly2010}, which we leave as an intriguing future theoretical work.
 Despite the nonlinearity of the experimental system, our simulation correctly predicts the experiments quantitatively, yet needs to be developed for more precise prediction.
 Simulating the fluid-structure interaction (\textit{e.g.,} flow fields in the container) will be a possible future extension, by which we expect to improve the time evolution of the container pressure or the launch time of the popper observed as the discrepancy from experiments.
 We have studied the jumping performance of the popper on a flat frictional substrate.
 However, actual soft robots work in more complex environments, such as rough, inclined, or deformable surfaces.
 Their roles need to be investigated for further realistic predictions of soft robots in the future.